ksylor/clarity-workshop-exercises/exercise-3/README.md

 nothing to commit, working tree clean
 ```

-9. As you can see, git thinks that we can fast-forward, but that's because git doesn't know about the conflicting changes on github yet.
+9. As you can see, git _thinks_ that we can fast-forward, but that's wrong, because git doesn't know about the conflicting changes on github yet.

-10. Run `git fetch`, then `git status`.
+10. Run `git fetch` to update your `origin/master` tracking branch, then `git status`.
 You should now see something like:
 ```
 On branch master
 Your branch and 'origin/master' have diverged,